 For some dogs, yes.
 Harnesses provide more control and apply less pressure to the neck, making them ideal for pullers or those prone to neck injury.
 For other dogs who hate feeling constricted or who are afraid of objects being placed over their head, a harness may be out of the question.

 Do harnesses work for long-haired dogs?

 Yes, your long-haired dog can wear a harness just fine.
-Just use caution when buckling to prevent accidentally snagging any strands, and make sure you account for her fuzz during sizing.
+Just use caution when buckling to prevent accidental snagging any strands, and make sure you account for her fuzz during sizing.
 We’d also recommend avoiding Velcro attachment harnesses if your pup has extra-long fur so it won’t get snagged.

 What is the most comfortable harness for dogs?

 The most comfortable dog harness is one that fits properly.
 You can have all the bells and whistles out there, but if the fit stinks, your dog won’t be comfy.